slackapi/python-rtmbot/README.md

 ####Plugin misc
 The data is a plugin persists for the life of the rtmbot process.
 If you need persistent data, you should use something like sqlite or the python pickle libraries.

+####Todo:
+Some rtm data should be handled upstream, such as channel and user creation.
+These should create the proper objects on-the-fly.